 In June 2013, Dr. Fisher successfully completed the fully accredited, 12-month, post-doctoral, private practice optometric residency program at Child and Family Eyecare/Wichita Vision Development Center in Wichita, KS, and received her Certificate of Residency in Pediatric Optometry/Vision Therapy and Rehabilitation from the affiliated Southern College of Optometry in Memphis, TN.
 During her residency year, she managed Vision Therapy programs for hundreds of patients, served as a credentialed staff doctor at two large rehabilitation hospitals where she provided hospital-based, neuro-optometric Vision Rehabilitation consultations for hundreds of patients recovering from traumatic brain injuries, strokes, and neurological disorders, then worked alongside physical, occupational, and speech therapists recommending therapy activities that improve vision problems.

-Katie D. Fisher, OD is the owner of Sunflower Vision Development Center, which opened in April 2015.
+Dr. Fisher is the owner of Sunflower Vision Development Center, which opened in April 2015.